AndrewReitz/shillelagh/README.md

 ** Currently a work in progress.
 Please submit any feature requests **

 Shillelagh is an sqlite library.
-It was build to make life easier.
-The entire library was build around simplicity when using sqlite.
+It was built to make life easier.
+The entire library was built around simplicity when using sqlite in Android.

 Quick and dirty.
 - Create your model objects, the ones you want to persist